General-Software-Inc-Open-Projects/dataries-zookeeper-docker/README.md

 # How to use this image

-## Start a single node Pulsar server
+## Start a single node Zookeeper server

 ~~~bash
 ~~~

 ## Persist data

-## Connect to Pulsar from the command line client
+## Connect to Zookeeper from the command line client

 ~~~bash
 ~~~